cabinjs/axe/README.md

 * Math.sign() is not supported in IE 10
 * Promise is not supported in Opera Mobile 12.1, Opera Mini all, IE Mobile 10, IE 10, Blackberry Browser 7
 * Reflect is not supported in IE 10
-* Symbol is not supported in IE 10
 * Symbol.iterator() is not supported in IE 10
 * Symbol.prototype() is not supported in IE 10
 * Symbol.toPrimitive() is not supported in IE 10